technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image39.png)

-6. You can now see new columns are now added to the table and then select **Close**.
+5. You can now see new columns are now added to the table and then select **Save and close**.

      ![A screenshot of a computer Description automatically generated](./media/image40.png)